dummy-image

 • Use a presentation tool

 You can create a great PowerPoint presentation to help you with your presentation.
-Create some slides, and if possible, some handouts for your audience.
+Create some slides and, if possible, some handouts for your audience.
 Visual aids are also important when delivering an interview PowerPoint presentation.
-It would help if you had them highlight your key points and get your interviewing panel’s attention.
+It would help to have them highlight your key points and get your interviewing panel’s attention.

-Before you go ahead with your interview presentation, you need to find out as much as possible from your hiring manager.
-Ask questions about the topics you got, the panel of interviewers, and every resource you will have at your disposal.
+Before you proceed with your interview presentation, you need to find out as much as possible from your hiring manager.
+Ask questions about the topics you have, the panel of interviewers, and every resource you will have at your disposal.
 More information can help you prepare good interview presentation ideas.

 No matter how good your interview presentation is, if you don’t have a good delivery, you won’t make a good enough impression on your interviewer.
-To ensure that your delivery is good, practice the interview presentation well and, if possible, get some feedback that will help you make any adjustments you may need.
+To ensure that your delivery is good, practice the interview presentation well and, if possible, get feedback that will help you make the necessary adjustments.

 • Create an outline

 Your interview PowerPoint presentation must always have a structure.
-Don’t go in with the expectation of winging it because any mistakes you make can harm your chances of being hired.
+Don’t go in with the expectation of winging it because mistakes can harm your hiring chances.
 Create a proper interview presentation template, and make sure you follow the outline.

 Ace your interview by practicing with Orai